+'''

 mov CL,5 shl DI,CL

+'''

-because it is shorter and faster to shift by CL than to shift by using five SHL DI,1 opcodes in sequence.
-This sequence is universal in that any x86 processor can execute it.
+sequence is universal in that any x86 processor can execute it.
 For the 286 and newer CPUs, you can simply shift left by 5 as an immediate operand:

+'''

 shl DI,5

+'''

 Once you graduate to protected mode programming, you can begin using such newer opcodes with complete safety, because protected mode works only on the newer CPUs.